bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>2.
 Defer:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Defer downloads the script file during HTML parsing and will only execute it after the HTML parser has completed.
-Not all browsers support this.
+<p>Defer downloads the script file during HTML parsing and will only execute it after the
+HTML parser has completed.
+Not all browsers support this.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h4>Example:</h4>
+<h5>Example:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 ```html